The Seljuk Han of Anatolia

 the Kirkgöz han.

 The pointed arch of the entry portal faces south towards the mountains.
-There are 2 closed rooms on each side of the entryway passage, probably for service needs.
+There are 2 closed rooms on each side of the entryway passage, probably used for service needs.

 The courtyard of this han is of impressive dimensions.
 Due to the size of its court, it is tempting to consider it as a sultan han, which would make it the second oldest one in existence.
 The courtyard is surrounded by open arcades on all four sides.
 There is symmetry on both axes of the han, with an iwan in the middle of each side.